-Nigerian Embassy in Washington Explains Sack of Workers — Nigeria Today
+Nigerian Embassy in Washington explains sack of workers — Nigeria Today

 NAN recalled that the embassy, in 2017, had several disagreements with the local workers over the non-payment of salaries spanning several months, leading to protest at the embassy at the time.

-The post Nigerian Embassy in Washington Explains Sack of Workers appeared first on SIGNAL.
+The post Nigerian Embassy in Washington explains sack of workers appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share